US Reverts to Targeted Immigration Enforcement Under Biden

 But they set out a series of priorities for removal, and agents and officers would be required to get approval to pursue cases that aren't in the three main categories.
 Also, weekly arrest reports would be submitted to DHS Secretary Alejandro Mayorkas, who has repeatedly said he wants to fix what he considers a flawed U.S. immigration system.

 The national security category includes anyone suspected of involvement with terrorism or espionage.
-The border security category covers anyone apprehended along the border or point of entry.
-The public safety category applies to anyone convicted of a crime who is an active participant in gang activity or convicted of an aggravated felony.
+The border security category covers anyone apprehended along the border or point of entry or who came into the U.S. after Nov.
+1. The public safety category applies to anyone convicted of a crime that involved their “active” participation in gang activity or convicted of an aggravated felony.

-ICE would have broad leeway to let a noncitizen stay in the country under the guidelines, with officers directed to consider such factors as ties to the community, personal and family circumstances and medical condition.
+ICE would otherwise have broad leeway to let a noncitizen stay in the country, with officers directed to consider such factors as ties to the community as well as personal and family circumstances and medical condition.
+The rules, for example, call for “particular attention” in the case of noncitizens who are elderly or “known to be suffering from serious physical or mental illness.”